Graphics Processing Units (GPU)

 NVIDIA® A2

 Entry-level GPU.
-Suitable for simple inference, video and graphics, Edge AI (edge computing), edge video, and mobile cloud gaming.
+Suitable for simple inference, video and graphics, Edge AI (edge computing), streaming video, and mobile cloud gaming.

-Based on the Ampere® architecture, with 16 GB of GDDR6 memory and bandwidth up to 200 GB/s.
-See the detailed specifications in the NVIDIA® documentation.
+Based on the Ampere® architecture, with 16 GB of GDDR6 memory and a bandwidth of up to 200 GB/s.
+See detailed specifications in the NVIDIA® A2 documentation from NVIDIA®.

 In fixed GPU lineup configurations, 1 to 4 GPU × 16 GB are available, with 12 to 48 vCPUs and 32 to 320 GB of RAM.